-The Gypsies and the Moon Faerie-Chapter 9
+The Gypsies and The Other Realm-Chapter 9

 It was midnight before, Mariska, Livia and Violet, took, Uncle Bavaro’s two girls and the twins back to the Gypsy King’s caravan to get some sleep.
 Mariska, had noticed that, Selena and Jupiter, had not made an appearance tonight, and was a little disappointed.